The KawahivaThe KawahivaThe KawahivaThe KawahivaThe Kawahiva

 Act now Donate

-Act now to help the Kawahiva
+Act now to support the Kawahiva

 • Donate to Survival so we can continue to educate, research, campaign, lobby and protest against the annihilation of the Kawahiva and other threatened tribes worldwide.